aptos-labs/developer-docs/apps/docusaurus/docs/tools/aptos-cli/index.md

 # Aptos CLI

-The Aptos command line interface (CLI) is a tool to help you compile and test Move contracts and quickly play with Aptos features on-chain.
+The Aptos command line interface (CLI) is a tool to help you compile and test Move contracts.
+It can also help you quickly play with Aptos features on-chain.

 For more advanced users, the CLI can also be used to run a private Aptos network (to help test code locally) and can be helpful managing a network node.